Williams247/One-Tray/README.md

-# One tray
+# One tray.
-OneTray helps you crawl Pexels, Unsplash and Pixabay in one single page so you don't have to spen much time combining through totally free images.
+OneTray helps you crawl Pexels, Unsplash and Pixabay in one single page so you don't have to spend much time combining through free images.

-### Deployment
+### Deployment.
 http://shy-lead.surge.sh/